Do you suffer from joint pain?

 Arthritis is an inflammation of the joints.

-Arthritis can affect one or more joints, There are two common forms of arthritis, one is osteoarthritis and the other is rheumatoid arthritis.
+Arthritis can affect one or more joints at a time.
+In fact, there are two common forms of arthritis, one is osteoarthritis and the other is rheumatoid arthritis.

 Osteoarthritis is the most common form of arthritis and progresses slowly in some people starting in their 40s.
 Most people who experience arthritis feel it in their wrists, hands, hips, and knees.